Daisy de Melker: Early life

-First murder: William Cowle (first husband)
+First purported murder: William Cowle (first husband)

 Early on the morning of 11 January 1923, William Cowle became ill soon after taking epsom salts prepared by his wife.
 The first doctor who attended Cowle did not consider his condition serious and prescribed a bromide mixture.
 But Cowle's condition deteriorated rapidly; he took a turn for the worse soon after the doctor left.
 Daisy summoned the neighbours to help and called for another doctor.
 Cowle was in excruciating pain when the second doctor arrived.
 He foamed at the mouth, went blue in the face, and screamed in agony if anyone touched him until he died.

 Faced with these symptoms, the second doctor suspected strychnine poisoning and refused to sign the death certificate.
 A postmortem was subsequently performed by the acting District Surgeon, Dr. Fergus.
-The cause of death was certified to be chronic nephritis and cerebral hemorrhage.
+The cause of death was certified to be chronic nephritis and cerebral haemorrhage.
 Daisy, the sole beneficiary of her husband's will, inherited £1795.

-Second murder: Robert Sproat (second husband)
+Second purported murder: Robert Sproat (second husband)

 On 11 January 1926, 36-year-old Daisy married another plumber, Robert Sproat, who was ten years her senior.
 In October 1927, Robert became violently ill, suffering excruciating pain and severe muscle spasms similar to those experienced by Cowle.
 Robert recovered, only to suffer a second attack a few weeks later after drinking beer in the company of his wife and stepson Rhodes.
 He died on 6 November 1927.
-Dr. Mallinick, the attending physician, certified that the cause of death was arteriosclerosis and cerebral hemorrhage.
+Dr. Mallinick, the attending physician, certified that the cause of death was arteriosclerosis and cerebral haemorrhage.
 No autopsy was performed.
 Following Robert's death, his widow inherited over £4000, plus a further £560 paid by his pension fund.